 It’s no secret that the Dallas Cowboys need secondary help.
 The media has offered a multitude of solutions to this problem.
-Byron Jones is an unrestricted free agent who’s looking for around 12-15 million dollars after 2 stellar seasons, and there’s no doubt that the Cowboys’ front office was sick of watching their secondary miss tackle after tackle, or even worse, blow coverage after coverage in 2019.
+Byron Jones is an unrestricted free agent who’s rumored to be looking for around 12-15 million dollars after 2 stellar seasons (according to this piece from CBS Sports insider Patrik Walker), and there’s no doubt that the Cowboys’ front office was sick of watching their secondary miss tackle after tackle, or even worse, blow coverage after coverage in 2019.

 Without further ado, here are 5 options the Cowboys could use when approaching this enigma.
 This offseason will turn into a perfect case study as to how NFL teams approach different positions when it comes to money.
 The options below are not ranked in any order; rather, they are a list of possibilities for the Cowboys that could potentially turn into long-term solutions.